Book name: What Katy Did

 Publication Date: 1872

-In the end, I chose What Katy Did because of its longstanding popularity and the joy it has given to generations of readers since its publication.
-But then that is also true of so many amazing school stories, pony books and other books for children published before 2000.
+I chose What Katy Did to review because of its longstanding popularity and the joy it has given to generations of readers since its publication.

 When What Katy Did opens, Katy Carr is the eldest of six motherless children.
 She finds the starchy orders of her spinster aunt, Izzie, her father’s sister, very hard to bear.